 Steroid profiling is the most versatile and informative technique adapted by doping control laboratories for detection of steroid abuse.
 The absolute concentrations and ratios of endogenous steroids including testosterone, epitestosterone, androsterone, etiocholanolone, 5a-androstane-3a,17ß-diol and 5ß-androstane-3a,17ß-diol constitute the significant characteristics of a steroid profile.
 In the present study we report the influence of various oxidizing adulterants on the steroid profile of human urine.
 Gas chromatographymass spectrometry analysis was carried out to develop the steroid profile of human male and female urine.
 Oxidants potassium nitrite, sodium hypochlorite, potassium permanganate, cerium ammonium nitrate, sodium metaperiodate, pyridinium chlorochromate, potassium dichromate and potassium perchlorate were reacted with urine at various concentrations and conditions and the effect of these oxidants on the steroid profile were analyzed.
 Most of the oxidizing chemicals led to significant changes in endogenous steroid profile parameters which were considered stable under normal conditions.
 These oxidizing chemicals can cause serious problems regarding the interpretation of steroid profiles and have the potential to act as masking agents that can complicate or prevent the detection of the steroid abuse

-Raghu, AV, Unnikrishnan, K, Geetha, SP, Martin, G & Balachandran, I 2011, 'Plant regeneration and production of embelin from organogenic and embryogenic callus cultures of Embelia ribes Burm. f.-a vulnerable medicinal plant', IN VITRO CELLULAR & DEVELOPMENTAL BIOLOGY-PLANT, vol. 47, no. 4, pp. 506-515.View/Download from: UTS OPUS or Publisher's site
+Raghu, AV, Unnikrishnan, K, Geetha, SP, Martin, G & Balachandran, I 2011, 'Plant regeneration and production of embelin from organogenic and embryogenic callus cultures of Embelia ribes Burm. f.-a vulnerable medicinal plant', IN VITRO CELLULAR & DEVELOPMENTAL BIOLOGY-PLANT, vol. 47, no. 4, pp. 506-515.View/Download from: Publisher's site

 Perinchery, SM, Kuzhiumparambil, U, Vemulpad, S & Goldys, EM 2010, 'The influence of indoxyl sulfate and ammonium on the autofluorescence of human urine', TALANTA, vol. 80, no. 3, pp. 1269-1276.View/Download from: Publisher's site